 Since 1996, Len has maintained his own practice in Westchester and New York.
 In addition to his private practice, Len serves as a mediator for the U. S. District Court for the Southern District of New York, and is available to provide mediation services to parties in private disputes.Learn More

 Current Job: Adjunct Professor of Fashion Law at Cardozo and co-director of Cardozo’s FAME program (Fashion, Art, Media and Entertainment).

 Barbara is an adjunct Professor of Fashion Law at Cardozo and is the editor of Fashion Law: A Guide for Designers, Fashion Executives and Attorneys, now in its second edition and the soon-to-be-released first casebook on Fashion Law published by Carolina Press.
-With Lee Sporn, she is co-director of Cardozo’s newly minted FAME program (Fashion, Art, Media and Entertainment).
+She is co-director of Cardozo’s newly minted FAME program (Fashion, Art, Media and Entertainment).